 PNB requires a list of documents.
-These are latest Income Tax Return (ITR) and Certificate of Employment (COE).
-However, this can also vary depending on the source of income the borrower has.
-Luckily, PNB Sure Home Housing Loan is also made available for OFWs, self-employed, practicing professionals, landlords/owners, and transport business owners.
-Residents who plan to purchase real estate properties outside Metro Manila can still apply for lower minimum amount.
-Sadly, it is different from those who want to acquire a property in the metro.
+These are the latest Income Tax Return (ITR) and Certificate of Employment (COE).
+However, this varies depending on the borrower’s income source.
+Luckily, PNB Sure Home Housing Loan is also available for OFWs, self-employed professionals, practicing professionals, landlords/owners, and transport business owners.
+Residents who plan to purchase real estate properties outside Metro Manila can still apply for a lower minimum amount.
+Sadly, it differs from those who want to acquire a property in the metro.

 PNB Housing Loan Features

-The Sure Home Housing Loan can stretch from 1 year with an interest rate of 5.75% up to 20 years charged with 10.75%.
-The interest rate is fixed, which allows you to plan your budget ahead of time.
-It is enticing to get a longer tenure as it potentially offers lower monthly amortization.
-But, you have to see that the interest rate is higher, and this means you are paying more.
-PNB encourages the borrowers to apply for the lowest amount they actually need to make sure that they can pay at ease.
+The Sure Home Housing Loan can stretch from 1 year with an interest rate of 5.75% up to 20 years charged at 10.75%.
+The fixed interest rate allows you to plan your budget ahead of time.
+Getting a longer tenure is an enticing offer for a lower monthly amortization.
+But, you have to see that the interest rate is higher, which means you pay more.
+PNB encourages the borrowers to apply for the lowest amount they actually need to make sure that they can pay with ease.

-The main purpose is to buy real estate properties such as house and lot, lot, condominium unit or a townhouse.
+The main purpose is to buy real estate properties such as houses and lots, lots, condominium units, or townhouses.
 Also, you can use it for your house construction, home renovation, and refinancing.
-Mostly, it is borrowing for expenses involving your home using the real estate property itself as the collateral.
-The value of the property will be based on the appraisal which will cost you P3, 500.
+Moreover, it is for expenses involving your home using the real estate property as collateral.
+The value of the property will be based on the appraisal, which will cost you P3,500.

-Since PNB is a bank, the repayment method is either through Automatic Debit Arrangement or Post Dated Checks.
+Since PNB is a bank, the repayment method is either Automatic Debit Arrangement or Post Dated Checks.
 Make sure that your bank account has enough funds to repay.
-If it lacks the amortization on its due date or you will be charged with a late payment fee.
+You will be charged a late payment fee if it lacks the amortization on its due date.
 Aside from the interest rate, there are other fees you have to think of.
-Some needs to be paid before and after the loan process.
+Some need to be paid before and after the loan process.